unconst/Quixand/README.md

 State and Timeout Enforcement
 -----------------------------

-Quicksand keeps a local registry at `~/.quicksand/state.json`.
+Quixand keeps a local registry at `~/.quixand/state.json`.
 A lightweight watchdog process enforces idle timeouts and cleans up containers and state when deadlines are exceeded.
 Default timeout is 300s; refresh with `refresh_timeout()` or CLI.

 Security Defaults
 -----------------